IBM Visual Insights 1.2.0

 Give it a try

-PowerAI Vision code patterns, tutorials, and learning paths
+IBM Visual Insights (and PowerAI Vision) code patterns, tutorials, and learning paths

-Check out these real world examples and tutorials that highlight PowerAI Vision in action.
+Check out these real world examples and tutorials that highlight IBM Visual Insights in action.

 Additional resources to help you get started